 Visit the cemetery on your own or rent an audio guide from the neighboring Judengasse Museum.
 This also leads you to selected sites in the cemetery and gives you an overview of its history.
 Price: € 2.

-We offer German tours over the cemetery every other Sunday.
+We offer German tours through the cemetery every other Sunday.
 These are included in the admission price to the Museum Judengasse.
 See the events calendar for the specific dates.

 Old Jewish Cemetery on Battonnstraße

-The entrance to the cemetery is not barrier-free.
-There is a risk of falling on the grass-grown ground of the cemetery.
+Access to the cemetery is not barrier-free.
+There is a risk of falling on the cemetery’s grass-covered ground.

 Old Jewish Cemetery on Battonnstraße